MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### App Collaboration
 If you will be working with other developers on the same CodePush app, you can add them as collaborators using the App Center portal by following the set of instructions below:

-1. In the App Center portal, select the app for which you would like to add collaborators
+1. In the App Center portal, select the app for which you want to add collaborators
 2. In the navigation area on the left side of the page, click **Settings**
 3. Click the **Collaborators** link
 4. Within the collaborators menu, enter the email addresses of the desired collaborators to invite them